It all started about a year ago after I bought my husband a voucher for the Velocity Zip Slide in Snowdonia for his birthday.

 For those who don’t know, Zip World Velocity 2 at Zip World Penrhyn Quarry, Bethesda, is the fastest zip line in the world and the longest in Europe.

 The dog and I watched him hurtle through the air suspended by what I can only describe as a giant fishhook!
 He was still grinning five hours later.
-It was then that I decided I was going to do it too – but I would do it and raise funds for Lymphoma Action.
+It was then that I decided I was going to do it too – but I would do it to raise funds for Lymphoma Action.

 As one of Lymphoma Action’s regional development managers, I am often out and about in the North of England meeting with and speaking to clinical nurse specialists (CNSs), support group coordinators and attendees, as well as corresponding with users of our North West Facebook support group.